swarmcity/SwarmCityConcept/README.md

 ## S01 E04: The Successful Deal

-In episode 4, Frank and Dicky successfully complete a deal.
+In episode 4, Frank and Tom successfully complete a deal.

 When a deal is successfully completed both users gain reputation.
-Frank can view his new reputation, while Dicky verifies that he received his SWT.
+Frank can view his new reputation, while Tom verifies that he received his SWT.

-Finally Dicky's got his SWT.
+Finally Tom's got his SWT.
 He knows it opens up a whole new world of possibilities.
 What will he do with his newly gained capital?

 #### New epics in this episode:
 - [ ] As a seeker, I payout the deal, so the provider gets the funds and reputation tokens are created for me and the provider.